-Unlike the famous villages of Cinque Terre in Italy, I had never heard of any of these villages.
+Unlike the famous villages of Cinque Terre in Italy, I had never heard of any of these villages in northern Spain.
 That’s in part what makes them so special.
 And while I love Barcelona, there’s something so appealing about visiting a place that I’ve never heard of.
 Go now, and discover them before everyone else does.

-Keep reading to check out my favourite villages and historic centres in Basque Country, Cantabria, Asturias and Galicia, also known as Green Spain.
+Keep reading to check out my favorite villages and historic centers in Basque Country, Cantabria, Asturias, and Galicia, also known as Green Spain.
 And be sure to check out this 8-day tour to see the best of Northern Spain.

 This lovely town is known as the most beautiful in Basque Country.
 Within minutes, I could see why.
 While wandering through the Old Town, surrounded by a still-standing fortified wall, it’s easy to think you have slipped back in time.

 Besides the Old Town, Hondarribia also has a flourishing culinary scene.
 It’s so good that it’s attracting chefs from around Spain.
 There’s a wide choice of restaurants making it one of the best places to experience Basque gastronomy.

 Villa Magalean Hotel & Spa – A luxury boutique hotel with a spa, located in a charming villa on the edge of the historic district of Hondarribia.

 Hotel Jaizkibel – This property is only 7 minutes walk from the beach.
 It is an elegant and modern hotel in an exclusive residential area of Hondarribia.
 You’ll get views of Jaizkibel Mountain.

 Hotel Obispo – This property is 11 minutes walk from the beach.
 This former palace dates back to 1the 14th-15th century.
 It’s located in historic Hondarribia.
 You’ll enjoy views over the Bidasoa River.

 Pasai Donibane and Pasai San Pedro: